Recap / Game Of Thrones S 2 E 3 What Is Dead May Never Die

 - The Beard: Margaery very casually reveals to Renly that she's perfectly happy to be his, as long as it gets her family into power.

-- Bling of War: It's revealed in this featurette that Renly's armour was the most complicated costume created for the first two seasons of the show.
+- Bling of War: It's revealed in this featurette that King Renly's armour (which included velvet fabric) was the most complicated costume created for the first two seasons of the show.

 - Bodyguard Crush: Loras, who is now part of his boyfriend's Kingsguard, has this for Renly.
-It's an unusual reciprocal example because they form a same-sex couple.
+It's an unusual reciprocal version of the trope because it involves two men.

-- Break the Haughty: Shae seems to be building on the high birth that was hinted at in the last season with her disdain for menial tasks, and poorly disguised insolence towards Sansa.
+- Shae seems to be building on the high birth that was hinted at in the last season with her disdain for menial tasks, and poorly disguised insolence towards Sansa.
 Her grudging acceptance of a servant's position might indicate this is happening to her.

 - Sansa seems to be zig-zagging on this trope; after being well and truly broken by the end of the last season, she seems to be trying to deal with her own horrible situation by being somewhat terse with Shae (though, as a highborn lady in medieval society, her behaviour wouldn't have been that unreasonable.
 Similarly, she has every reason to suspect Shae is a spy for Cersei and had just been at a rather stressful dinner with her).